LaunchPadLab/lp-requests/docs.md

 -   `successDataPath`: A path to response data that the promise will resolve with.
 -   `failureDataPath`: A path to the errors that will be included in the HttpError object (default=`'errors'`)
 -   `query`: An object that will be transformed into a query string and appended to the request URL.
+-   `overrideHeaders`: A boolean flag indicating whether or not default headers should be include in the request.

 **Parameters**